What Is Considered Income for Medicaid Long Term Care Eligibility Purposes?

 The income limits change again for married couples with only one spouse applying for Medicaid Long Term Care.
 For Nursing Home Medicaid or HCBS Waivers applicants and beneficiaries, only the income of the spouse who is applying for or receiving Medicaid is counted.
 The income of the other, non-applicant spouse, often referred to as the community spouse, is not counted toward the income limit.

 For married ABD Medicaid applicants, their income is always considered joint income whether both spouses are applying or just one.
-The married ABD Medicaid income limits in 2024 range from $1,415/month to $2,593/month, depending on the state (and year).
+The married ABD Medicaid income limits in 2025 range from $1,450/month to $2,658/month, depending on the state.

-Married couples with just one spouse applying for Nursing Home Medicaid or HCBS Waivers can also use the Monthly Maintenance Needs Allowance (MMNA).
+Married couples with just one spouse applying for Nursing Home Medicaid or HCBS Waivers can also use the Minimum Monthly Maintenance Needs Allowance (Minimum MMNA).
 This allows the applicant/beneficiary spouse to have income above their limit to give to a low-income community spouse to prevent them from living in poverty.
-States can set their own limit for the MMNA, but it must fall between the federal minimum standards of $2,555/month (effective July 1, 2024 – June 30, 2024) and $3,853.50/month.
+States can set their own limit for the Minimum MMNA, but it must fall between the federal minimum standard of $2,643.75/month (effective July 1, 2025 – June 30, 2026) and the maximum standard of $3,948/month (effective Jan.
+1, 2025 – Dec.
+31, 2025).
 Some states use one limit for all community spouses, while other states have a fluctuating limit depending on the living expenses of the community spouse and the cost of living in the area.
 Here’s an example of how it might work:

-To be clear, the MMNA can only be used by married couples with one spouse applying for or receiving Nursing Home Medicaid and HCBS Waivers.
+To be clear, the Minimum MMNA can only be used by married couples with one spouse applying for or receiving Nursing Home Medicaid and HCBS Waivers.
 It can NOT be used by ABD Medicaid applicants or beneficiaries.
-The dollar amount of the MMMNA can also change depending on the state and the financial situation of the community spouse.
+The dollar amount of the Minimum MMNA can also change depending on the state and the financial situation of the community spouse.

 What Medicaid Considers Income